 We welcome drafts of articles, detailed abstracts, and research proposals on topics in any subject area directly impacting the North Carolina legal community.
-We currently are accepting submissions on a rolling basis for the volume 92 North Carolina Survey issue and expect to make all publication decisions by the end of August 2013.
-Please email submissions or questions to firstname.lastname@example.org.
+We currently are accepting submissions on a rolling basis for the North Carolina Survey issue.
+Please email submissions or questions to [email protected].

 Suggest a Topic

 Because the Review seeks to develop current content that impacts the North Carolina legal community, it welcomes members of the state bar to suggest topics on which the Review’s staff members may write.
 If you would like to suggest a topic for inclusion in the Review’s Survey, please send an email to [email protected] with your suggestion.
 The best topics are those that specifically describe a legal issue and its importance to the North Carolina legal community.